eliooses/BTCards/README.md

 ## **RESOURCES**:
 [#DEX @ Reddit: https://www.reddit.com/r/Dex/](https://www.reddit.com/r/Dex/)

-If you considered contribuied, here you have someones tools to use:
+If you are considering contributing, here are some tools for you to use:

 **MARKDOWN RESOURCES**: